datalogics-bhaugen/pdf-web-api-clients/README.md

 ## Linux Installation

-* Configure nginx by editing /etc/nginx/sites-available/default
-    * Uncomment the last server section
-    * Change the root
-        * root /usr/share/nginx/www;
-    * On _pdfprocess_, set SSL options
-        * ssl_certificate /etc/nginx/ssl/server.crt;
-        * ssl_certificate_key /etc/nginx/ssl/server.key;
-        * ssl_verify_depth 3;
-    * On _pdfprocess-test_, set SSL options
-        * ssl_certificate /etc/nginx/ssl/server-test.crt;
-        * ssl_certificate_key /etc/nginx/ssl/server-test.key;
-        * ssl_verify_depth 3;
-    * If the SSL key is missing, copy the appropriate one from //zeus/raid1/proj/procyon/web-api/etc/nginx/ssl
+* If there is no SSL key in /etc/nginx/ssl, copy the appropriate one from //zeus/raid1/proj/procyon/web-api/etc/nginx/ssl
 * On _pdfprocess_, `sudo make install-production`
 * On _pdfprocess-test_, `sudo make install-test`
 * `bin/supervisord`